A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 \section{The doubly-enhanced EM algorithm}

-We develop the general estimation procedure for TNMM \eqref{margdis} with $K\ge 2$, where we assume $K$ is known.
-The clustering rule is directly obtained by plugging in the estimates of model parameter $\boltheta\equiv\{\pi_1,\ldots,\pi_K,\bolmu_1,\ldots,\bolmu_K,\bolSigma_1,\ldots,\bolSigma_M\}$ to the (population) optimal rule \eqref{eq.opt}.
-We first describe the standard EM algorithm for estimating $\boltheta$ in Section~\ref{Sec:EM.issues}.
-We discuss the limitations of the standard EM which render it unsuitable for high-dimensional tensor clustering.
-Then we proceed to develop our DEEM algorithm and discuss its characteristics in Sections~\ref{Sec:EE}--\ref{Sec: benefit.tensor}.
+We develop a general estimation procedure for TNMM \eqref{margdis} with $K\ge 2$, where we assume that $K$ is known.
+The clustering rule is directly obtained by plugging in the estimates of model parameters to the (population) optimal rule \eqref{eq.opt}.
+We first describe the standard EM algorithm in Section~\ref{Sec:EM.issues}.
+We further discuss the limitations of the standard EM that render it unsuitable for high-dimensional tensor clustering.
+Then we proceed to develop our DEEM algorithm and discuss its characteristics.